muturi254/yolo_2/explanation.md

         - use explicit container name with container_name option
         - add restrt option for the mongodb container to restart incase of chage
         - expose same ports exposed in the container
+        - add volume dependancy to mongo

+    #step 4
+    > create volume
+        - create volume to allow for persistence of data incase a container fails or is stopped

+    #step 5
+    > create network
+        - create bridge network for all services to be added

 ```